2026 IAHE Homeschool Day at the Capitol

 Join us at the Statehouse!
-It’s a field trip day!
+Be the face of homeschooling!

-An unforgettable day of activities and learning experiences for all ages awaits you.
-Hundreds of homeschooling families will be gathering at the Capitol for a day of learning, meeting new friends, interactive presentations, and activities.
+You don’t want to miss the 2026 IAHE Day at the Capitol!
+Homeschooling families from all over Indiana will be gathering at the Capitol for a day of learning, meeting new friends, speakers, and activities.
 It’s great for you, and it’s great for our legislators.
 Homeschool freedom matters and joining us at the Capitol is a great way to show your support for homeschool freedom.

 REGISTER TODAY